 We have followed the Environment Agency's guidance on environmental assessments, identifying likely changes to flows and impacts from our supply-side actions on the environment and assessing the sensitivity any likely impact.
 We have also produced EASRs to accompany our 2018 drought plan for our River Severn drought order and our River Blithe drought permit.
-These remain valid and are available on request.
+In 2021 we commissioned updates to these EARs and these will be published upon completion.